Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Simulation Studies

-The simulation results on estimation bias shown in Table~\ref{tab: sim1est} deliver the following messages: First, the implementation of the proposed dose assignment discrepancy caliper can reduce the estimation bias of the classic Neyman estimator.
-Second, the proposed bias-corrected Neyman estimator can evidently and even dramatically reduce the estimation bias compared with the classic Neyman estimator.
-Third, choice of method for estimating the generalized propensity score may impact the effectiveness of both the dose-assignment discrepancy caliper and the bias-corrected Neyman estimator.
+As shown in Table~\ref{tab: sim1est}, incorporating the proposed dose assignment discrepancy caliper during matching usually reduces the estimation bias of the conventional Neyman estimator and that of the bias-corrected Neyman estimator.
+In addition, the proposed bias-corrected Neyman estimator generally achieves a substantial reduction in estimation bias compared to the conventional Neyman estimator, regardless of whether the proposed caliper is applied.
+Finally, the choice of estimation of the generalized propensity score may influence the performance of both the dose-assignment discrepancy caliper and the bias-corrected Neyman estimator, with the optimal choice depending on the underlying data-generating process.